mtyin/spanner-graph-agent/src/graph_agents/instructions/construction/DIAGRAM_TO_DATA_INSTRUCTIONS.md

 ## 4. CORE EXTRACTION LOGIC

-Your task is to analyze the provided multi-page flowchart diagram and extract its content.
-You must follow these rules precisely:
+You must follow these rules precisely to analyze the provided multi-page flowchart diagram and extract its content:

 1.  **Node Extraction**: Scan the entire document and treat every functional block (e.g., diamonds, rectangles) as a unique JSON object in a `nodes` array.
 2.  **Node Properties**: For each node, create the following key-value pairs: